deltachat/deltachat-pages/_posts/2025-07-20-delta-tauri-project.md

 You can find the capabilities for all windows at [deltachat-desktop/packages/target-tauri/src-tauri/capabilities](https://github.com/deltachat/deltachat-desktop/tree/main/packages/target-tauri/src-tauri/capabilities).

+> As someone who worked on the Tauri 2.0 audit, I appreciated the use of window capabilities to further sandbox webxdc apps.
+> - Morgan Hill from Radically Open Security

 <!-- TODO rephrase -->

 We gave the sandboxing of webxdc apps special attention, because webxdc apps can run user defined code and we gave webxdc the strong privacy by prohibiting data ex-filtration over the internet.
 Fortunately Tauri has a reliable way to deny access to the WebRTC API on all platforms without the [FILL500 hack](https://delta.chat/en/2023-05-22-webxdc-security#fill500-disabling-webrtc-on-chromium) (which we currently still use on Android and in the Electron edition).